 In this article, I discuss my recent experience of upgrading this website from Umbraco 7 to Umbraco 8.
 I resisted upgrading to Umbraco 8 for a long time as I knew it was going to be painful, which it definitely was.
 In the end, it took me 10 solid days to upgrade my site!!!
 For those of you who have little experience upgrading Umbraco, some of the upgrade paths like from version 6 to 7 could be very easy and quick.
 In Umbraco 8, a lot has changed.
 New API's have been introduced, Umbraco has moved to more SOLID API's which is great.
 In terms of upgrading though it means that lot changed.
 If you need to upgrade your website, and you want to ease the pain of upgrading, then read on!

-You might be tempted to skip the pre-reqs but DON'T. I did and it ended up costing me a day worth of dev effort.
+You might be tempted to skip the pre-requisites but DON'T. I did and it ended up costing me a day worth of dev effort.
 Before upgrading, you need to:

 The Upgrade Process From Umbraco 7 To 8